 - Net income simulation on a full credit-adjusted basis with stochastic default, incorporating the credit models of Professor Robert Jarrow.

 - Net income simulation of both the full balance sheet and the transfer pricing portfolio, allowing management to see the relative future movements of hedged and unhedged net interest income.

 - Dynamic balance sheet simulations with new business and roll-overs to simulate value-at-risk not just for a given horizon but also for future periods on a balance sheet that reflects more than just a run-off or a going conern scenario and goes beyond a happy path of no default and no prepayment events.

 - Net Income and Balance Sheet simulation for financial planning and variance analysis for monitoring new and existing business activity.

-- EaR which show probabilities for net income in the future.
+- EaR show probabilities for net income in the future.

 - Sensitivity and Component Analysis measures changes in earnings given parallel and non-parallel interest rate changes and with and without embedded options.

-- GAP analysis shows repricing and maturity structure of the firms’ financial instruments.
+- GAP analysis shows the repricing and maturity structure of the firms’ financial instruments.

 - Ratio analysis.

 KRM is grounded in solid financial theory and allows you to implement leading-edge best practices solutions with a straightforward, user-friendly tool.
 It provides a practical and effective means of modeling, measuring, and managing earnings risk using both integrated and stand-alone features: